 If you are like me, you don’t necessarily have to be the first to do something new, but you don’t want to be years behind either.
-As conservative as we might be, as long as we remain true to our core values, we still want to be “cutting edge” to some degree.
-We certainly don’t want to be stuck in the last decade.
+We want to be “cutting edge” to some degree.
+Certainly, we don’t want to be stuck in the last decade.

-There are things leaders can do, however, to encourage team members to be more innovative.
-I don’t even believe they have to be difficult.
+There are things leaders can do to encourage team members to be more innovative.

-Here are a 7 easy ideas to encourage innovation:
+Here are a 7 easy ways to encourage innovation: